MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-export-connector-logs.md

 	- Ensure your Data Collection Endpoint is selected.
 	- Click **Next: Review + create** and then **Create**.

-### Verify Data Collection
+### Verify data collection
 1. Check Data in Log Analytics:
-	- After installing and configuring the agent, it may take some time for data to start appearing.
+	- After you've installed and configured the agent, it may take some time for data to start appearing.
 	- In the Azure portal, go to your Log Analytics workspace > Select your Workspace.
-	- Navigate to **Logs**, click exit on the pop up hub > **Custom Logs** > Double Click on your log name.
+	- Navigate to **Logs**, click exit on the pop-up hub > **Custom Logs** > Double Click on your log name.
 This adds the log name into the query.
 	- Select **Run**.
-You'll see your logs.
+You see your logs.
     This setup allows you to collect text logs from on-premises Windows machines and send them to Azure Log Analytics using Azure Arc.
 The data collection rule ensures the logs are collected as per the defined paths, and the agent sends them to your Log Analytics workspace.

 ## Share access to your workspace
-Once you have the logs into the Log Analytics workspace, you can expose the logs to a user outside of your tenant by sharing access to the workspace in a secure manner.
+Once you have the logs into the Log Analytics workspace, you can securely open access the logs to an external user (outside of your tenant) by sharing your workspace.
 One use case is to grant access to support personnel (as required) for any support issues.
-Support personnel can be from Microsoft CSS (Customer Service & Support), Engineering OCE (On Call Engineer) or the customer’s own support network.
-This helps with swiftly diagnosing the problem, positively impacting the Mean Time to Recovery (MTTR) and Mean Time to Mitigate (MTTM), by extension, customer satisfaction.
+Support personnel can be from Microsoft CSS (Customer Service & Support), Engineering OCE (On Call Engineer), or the customer’s own support network.
+Giving access to your workspace can help with swiftly diagnosing the problem, positively impacting the Mean Time to Recovery (MTTR) and Mean Time to Mitigate (MTTM), and by extension, customer satisfaction.

-Here are the steps to achieve this:
+Here are the steps to provide access to an external user:

 ### Prerequisites